dackst/nayuta/readme.md

 I would appreciate reporting of any issues: technical bugs, glaring mistranslations, lore inconsistencies, or even just general language weirdness and typos.
 I did a playthrough or two with my changes and fixed a number of less obvious mistakes, but it is possible that I missed some.
 There are a few remaining [issues](#known-issues).

 If you're interested in more detail on the changes I made, you can look at my [script notes](./notes.md) file (definitely spoilers to be found here).
-You can easily view almost all the text changes from the original at once [here](https://github.com/dackst/nayuta/compare/682d608e28f995515601fd783c1359dd5fa7f49e...original).
+If you're *really* interested, you can easily view almost all the text changes from the original at once [here](https://github.com/dackst/nayuta/compare/4a29660d089c19bac592742a5796b7ecf398dcaf...original).

 <!-- or you can [compare]((https://github.com/dackst/nayuta/compare/original...master)) any of the changed files directly to their originals in this repo.
 broken on github since I moved files around